-Our approach has its foundations in quality, daily, effective classroom provision, supported by enrichment opportunities beyond the classroom.
+The needs of MAP at Thakeham are met through Quality First teaching and learning in the classroom, , supported by enrichment opportunities beyond the classroom.
 We affirm that effective classroom provision for our Most Able Pupils and good teaching and learning stand side-by-side.